NLnetLabs/nsd-manual/source/configuration.rst

     nsd-checkconf <name of configfile>

 The zone files are read by the daemon, which builds :file:`nsd.db` with their contents.
-You can start the daemon with:
+You can start the daemon in a number of ways:

 .. code-block:: text

     nsd -c <name of configfile>
-    or with "nsd-control start" (which execs nsd again). or simply with "nsd", which wil use the default configuration file
+    nsd-control start # which execs nsd via the remote-control configuration nsd # which will use the default configuration file

 To check if the daemon is running look with :command:`ps`, :command:`top`, or if you enabled :command:`nsd-control`: